aya-prover/aya-prover-docs/src/guide/haskeller-tutorial.md

 | suc m, n => suc (m <+> n)
 ```

+There are plenty of differences.
+Let's go through them one by one.

 The `infixl` declares `<+>` to be a left-associative infix operator.
 Other options include `infix`, `infixr`, `fixl`, and `fixr`.
 Without it, the function will work the same as normal function.